A to Z Travel Blog - Taiwan

 *There may be affiliate links in this travel blog.
 If you click on them I may earn a little money but at no extra cost to you.

 We flew with Eva Air (Evergreen Airlines) Taiwan's no 1 airline, from London Heathrow.
-Flying to more than 40 countries worldwide including destinations in Australia, Europe and North America.
-Part of the star alliance group with a 5 star airline rating, It will come as no surprise that it was a great flight.
-The flight is not a short one at 17 hours but in premium economy it was very comfortable.
-The cabin felt very spacious and there was plenty of leg room.
+Flying to more than 40 countries worldwide including destinations in Australia, Europe, and North America.
+Part of the star alliance group with a 5-star airline rating, It will come as no surprise that it was a great flight.
+The flight is not a short one at 17 hours but in the premium economy, it was very comfortable.
+The cabin felt very spacious and there was plenty of legroom.
 (The flight time includes a short change in Thailand's Bangkok International Airport).

-For more flight options and best prices check out Skyscanner.
+For more flight options and the best prices check out Skyscanner.